tassioFront/vuex-typescript-ways/README.md

 - [Conclusion](#conclusion)

 ## Description
-  Checking best way to use Vuex in Vue-TypeScript projects. it considering: clean-code, legibility and performance.
+  Checking best way to import Vuex modules on components in Vue-TypeScript projects. it considering: clean-code, legibility and performance.

 ## Requirements